Farmer suspects earthquake after massive crack in hillside 'spurts blood' - ExBulletin

 Farmer suspects earthquake after massive crack in hillside ‘spurts blood’

-A farmer in the middle of Hawke’s Bay got the surprise of his life when he discovered a huge crack in one of his hillside pastures.
+A farmer in Hawke’s Bay got the surprise of his life when he discovered a huge crack in one of his hillside pastures.

-Matt Holden said there had been a lot of rain in Ungaunga, but the ground appeared to be moved by the earthquake, not by a slip.
+Matt Holden said there had been a lot of rain in Ungaunga, but the ground looked like it had moved because of the quake, not the slip.

-“It was a relief that he didn’t damage any fences or stock, and I thought, ‘Wow, that’s really cool.'”
-It looked like a huge hole and my blood gushed out.
-I couldn’t help myself and crawled to the ledge to take a look.”
+“It was such a relief not to damage any fences or stock, and I thought, ‘Wow, that’s so cool. ‘ It sounded like a huge crack and it got my blood flowing.
+I couldn’t help myself and crawled over to the ledge to have a look.”

-He described it as like a hot knife through butter that had cut a 20-meter-deep rift that could contain three trucks and trailers stacked in it.
+He described the 20-meter crack as being like a hot knife through butter, leaving enough room to stack three trucks and trailers in it.

-Matt Holden said the pit would fit three trucks and two trailers.
-Photo: Matt Holden
+Announcing with NZME, Matt Holden said the pit will fit three trucks and two trailers.
+Image by Matt/Holden

 Holden said the new feature was more of a slack than a skid.
-He asked around and was told there had been no seismic activity in the area lately.
+He asked around and was told there hadn’t been any seismic activity in the area lately.

 “So the cultivation duties can be done and life can return to normal, apart from a lot of attention to my new apartment.”